TonyRipa/Fermat/README.md

 For generic semantics is seemed that x/x=1.
 This may have taken some convincing because constraint semantics suggested there's a hole.
 However, we never seemed to question x-x=0.
 This seemed obviously true because constraint semantics had allowed it.
 However, cautious constraint semantics does not allow it.
 This suggests that for generics x/x=1 is as safe as x-x=0.
 For generic semantics we did not ground the semantics in imagined substitutions but on generic quantities.
 For example x/x is 1 because how many x's per x are there?
 The answer is 1.
 Similarly, for x-x=0.

 In conclusion, x/x=1 is as true as x-x=0.
 Also X/X=1 is as true as X-X=0.
 Objections that emerge from considerations of real numbers are special cases (much like the theorems in real-analysis when compared with complex-analysis).
 Intuitions about what x/x should be given what X/X should be, when only thinking about reals, are unreliable domain specific intuitions that are half oversafe and half undersafe.
 Traditional methods have a trade-off profile that has been largely overlooked, likely because it was not fully explored.
 Fully understanding that trade-off can inform the practitioner as to what approach is more desirable and when.
 An alternate approach is splitting into 2 semantics: 1) Generic semantics where x/x=1 and x-x=0 can guarantee safety 2) Constraint semantics where neither X/X=1 nor X-X=0 can guarantee safety.
 If problems can be well-modularized into the different semantics, then it would appear that it may be a good choice to apply the appropriate semantics in the appropriate place, instead of trying a one-size-fits-all, especially when it becomes clear that the one-size-fits-all is not so good a fit.

+## Dependency

+Constraints vs. Generics model 2 types.
+We may imagine multiple types based on dependencies.
+For example, we can have a dependency chain, y=x, where y is Any, and x is Real.
+Alternatively, we can have a dependency chain, y=x, where y is Any, and x lacks depedence.
+In the latter case, x is like a generic.
+We might imagine all kinds of dependency chains, trees, loops, etc. which might otherwise be interpreted as many different kinds of types.

 ## 0\*X=0